sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 1. In another terminal window, run `src extensions publish -url http://localhost:1234/my-extension.js` (`my-extension.js` being the bundled JavaScript file in your `dist` directory.
 This works for you because the browser will load your extension from http://localhost:1234/my-extension.js.

 1. Make a change inside `src`, then save.
-Your code will be re-bundled and a reload of the browser window will load your changes.
+Your code will be re-bundled and a reload of the browser window will cause your changes to be loaded.

 ### When you are ready for publishing

-You've written the code, you've tested your extension and you're ready to publish:
+You've written the code, you've tested your extension and now you're ready to publish but first, we need to remove the WIP extension:

-1. First, delete the development/WIP version by going to its extension detail page, click the **Manage** tab, then click the **Delete extension** button.

-1. Bump the version number in `package.json`, and remove the WIP prefixes from the name and the title, then publish:
+1. Open the WIP extension detail page
+- Click the **Manage** tab
+- Click the **Delete extension** button

+Now publish the extension:

 ```
 run src extensions publish`